quyctd/blog/posts/css-terminology.md

 }
 ```

-Well, I also don't know what is `rule` in CSS.
+Well, I also don't know what is `rule` is in CSS.
 The answer will be all of the above CSS.

 > A rule, also known as a style, is a collection of declarations, targeting one or more selectors.
 A stylesheet is made up of multiple rules.